lilyminium/improper_orders/README.md

-# Improper orders
+# Which atom is central in your improper torsion?

-Which atom is central in your improper torsion?
+The central atom is indexed from 1, i.e. 3 indicates the third atom.

 | Package    | Improper type       | Central atom | Links and notes                                                                                                                                            |
 |------------|---------------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|